-- Your ability to see colors and fine detail becomes impaired
+- You lose the ability to see fine detail.

-No one knows the exact cause of wet macular degeneration, but it develops in people who have had dry macular degeneration.
-Of all people with age-related macular degeneration, about 10 percent have the wet form.
+No one knows the exact cause of wet macular degeneration, but it develops in people who have dry macular degeneration.
+Of all people with age-related macular degeneration, about 20% have the wet form.

 Wet macular degeneration can develop in different ways:

-- Vision loss caused by abnormal blood vessel growth.
-Sometimes abnormal new blood vessels grow from the choroid under and into the macula (choroidal neovascularization).
-The choroid is the layer of blood vessels between the retina and the outer, firm coat of the eye (sclera).
-These abnormal blood vessels may leak fluid or blood, interfering with the retina's function.
+- Vision loss caused by irregular blood vessel growth.
+Sometimes irregular new blood vessels grow from the choroid under and into the macula.
+This is known as choroidal neovascularization.
+The choroid is the layer of blood vessels between the retina and the outer, firm coat of the eye, called the sclera.
+These blood vessels may leak fluid or blood, affecting the retina's function.

 - Vision loss caused by fluid buildup in the back of the eye.
-When fluid leaks from the choroid, it can collect between the choroid and a thin cell layer called the retinal pigment epithelium.
-This may cause a bump in the macula, resulting in vision loss.
+When fluid leaks from the choroid, it can collect between the thin cell layer called the retinal pigment epithelium and the retina or within the layers of the retina.
+This may cause irregularities in the macula layers, resulting in vision loss or distortion.

 Factors that may increase your risk of macular degeneration include:

-- Family history.
-This disease has a hereditary component.
-Researchers have identified several genes related to developing the condition.
+- Family history and genetics.
+This disease has a genetic component.
+Researchers have identified several genes linked to the condition.

 - Smoking.
-Smoking cigarettes or being regularly exposed to smoke significantly increases your risk of macular degeneration.
+Smoking cigarettes or being regularly exposed to tobacco smoke greatly increases your risk of macular degeneration.

 - Obesity.
 Research indicates that being obese increases the chance that early or intermediate macular degeneration will progress to a more severe form of the disease.